-Our 19th National Salt Awareness Week will take place Monday 12th - Sunday 18th March 2018 and this time we will be focusing on families!
+Our 19th National Salt Awareness Week took place Monday 12th - Sunday 18th March 2018

 Many people are aware that eating too much salt is bad for their health, but think that it’s only a cause for concern in our later years.
 This isn’t true, as eating too much salt during childhood increases blood pressure which then tracks into adulthood and later life, increasing the risk of strokes and heart attacks.
 That’s why it’s so important to reduce salt intake across all ages.
 By doing so we can reduce our risk of heart disease and avoid the unnecessary and extortionate healthcare costs associated with treatment.

-During the week we will also host a Parliamentary Reception at the House of Commons to discuss the future of salt reduction in the UK, with attendees from the Department of Health, NGOs and the food industry.
+During the week we also hosted a Parliamentary Reception at the House of Commons to discuss the future of salt reduction in the UK, with attendees from the Department of Health, NGOs and the food industry.